-The Biomedical Research Integrated Domain Group (BRIDG) Model is an information model, specifically an instance of a Domain Analysis Model (DAM), representing a shared view of the concepts of basic, pre-clinical, clinical, and translational research.
-This structured information model is being used to support development of data interchange standards and technology solutions that will enable semantic (meaning-based) interoperability within the biomedical/clinical research arena and between research and the healthcare arena.
+The Biomedical Research Integrated Domain Group (BRIDG) Model is an information model, representing a shared view of the concepts of basic, pre-clinical, clinical, and translational research.
+This information model is being used to support development of data interchange standards and technology solutions that will enable semantic (meaning-based) interoperability within the biomedical/clinical research arena and between research and the healthcare arena.

-The BRIDG model is a conceptual model from which detailed design level artifacts can be built.
-At present this domain analysis model is focused on the static or data semantics of the domain of clinical research.
+The BRIDG model can be leveraged to develop detailed design level artifacts.
+At present the model is a hybrid of conceptual and logical models and is focused on the data semantics of the domain of translational research.
 Therefore, the majority of domain semantics are represented as UML Class Diagrams.
-The behavioral or dynamic semantics that are typically part of a DAM by definition will be added to BRIDG in future releases.